duncan-chege/restaurant/README.md

 - `cd restaurant`

+If accessing project zip file, extract it to Restaurant folder then on your terminal:

-- `npm install` - to install the packages in package.json
+- `npm install` - to install the dependencies in package.json.

-- `npm serve`
+- `npm serve` - to run the project.

+## Deployment

+To deploy the project, go to the projects folder on your terminal do the following:

+- `npm install -g angular-cli-ghpages`
+- `ng build --prod --base-href=https://<username>.github.io/<repo>/`
+- `ngh --dir=dist/<project-name>`

 ## Development server